Home

 Quantitative methods of user analysis

 Quantitative methods give you hard numbers.
-They help you to make user behavior measurable and identify patterns in it.
+They help you to make user behaviour measurable and identify patterns in it.
 Typically, this involves large amounts of data.

 Examples of quantitative methods of user analysis:

-• Web analysis using tools such as Google Analytics or Matomo: You can see how many users visit your site, how long they stay, or where they jump off.
+• Web analysis using tools such as Google Analytics or Matomo: You can see how many users visit your site, how long they stay, or where they drop off.

 • Heatmaps and scrollmaps (e.g. Hotjar): These show you how far users scroll, where they click, and which areas they ignore.